 Sources and Uses of Liquidity.
-The FHLBanks' primary sources of liquidity are consolidated obligations and high-quality, short-, and intermediate-term investments.
+The FHLBanks' primary sources of liquidity are proceeds from the issuance of consolidated obligations and advance repayments, as well as cash and investment holdings that are primarily high-quality, short-, and intermediate-term financial instruments.
 The FHLBanks' consolidated obligations are not obligations of the United States and are not guaranteed by either the United States or any government agency, but have historically received the same credit rating as the government bond credit rating of the United States.
 As a result, the FHLBanks generally have comparatively stable access to funding at relatively favorable spreads to U.S. Treasury rates.
-As of December 31, 2015, the FHLBanks' consolidated obligations were rated AA+/Aaa (with outlook stable) by S&P and Moody's.
+As of March 15, 2017, the FHLBanks' consolidated obligations were rated AA+/Aaa (with outlook stable) by S&P and Moody's.

-During the year ended December 31, 2015, the FHLBanks maintained continual access to funding and adapted their debt issuance to meet the needs of their members.
-The FHLBanks experienced an increase in short-term funding needs during the year ended December 31, 2015, resulting from market conditions and short-term advance demand that favored the issuance of shorter-term debt.
-Access to short-term debt markets has been reliable because investors, driven by risk aversion, have sought the FHLBanks' short-term debt as an asset of choice, which has led to advantageous funding opportunities and increased utilization of consolidated discount notes.
-However, due to the short maturity of the debt, the FHLBanks may be exposed to access to debt markets and refinancing risks.
+During the year ended December 31, 2016, the FHLBanks maintained continual access to funding and adapted their debt issuance to meet the needs of their members.
+The FHLBanks maintained a preference for short-term funding through the issuance of consolidated discount notes and short-term consolidated bonds during the year ended December 31, 2016.
+Access to short-term debt markets has been reliable because investors, driven by increased liquidity preferences and risk aversion, including the effects of money market fund reform, have sought the FHLBanks' short-term debt as an asset of choice, which has led to advantageous funding opportunities and increased utilization of debt maturing in one year or less.
+However, due to the short maturity of the debt, the FHLBanks may be exposed to access to debt markets, refinancing, and investor concentration risks.
 (See Combined Financial Condition - Consolidated Obligations for more information on short-term consolidated obligations.)

-Other sources of liquidity include payments collected on advances and mortgage loans, proceeds from the issuance of capital stock, and member deposits.
+Other sources of liquidity include payments collected on mortgage loans, proceeds from the issuance of capital stock, and deposits from members.
 In addition, by law, the Secretary of the Treasury may acquire up to \$4 billion of consolidated obligations of the FHLBanks.
 This authority may be exercised only if alternative means cannot be effectively employed to permit the FHLBanks to continue to supply reasonable amounts of funds to the mortgage market, and the ability to supply such funds is substantially impaired because of monetary stringency and a high level of interest rates.
 Any funds borrowed shall be repaid by the FHLBanks at the earliest practicable date.

-The FHLBanks' primary uses of liquidity are the issuance of advances, purchase of mortgage loans and investments, repayment of consolidated obligations, payment of dividends, as well as other contractual payments.
+The FHLBanks' primary uses of liquidity are advance originations and consolidated obligation payments.
+Other uses of liquidity are mortgage loan and investment purchases, dividend payments, and other contractual payments.
 An FHLBank also maintains liquidity to redeem or repurchase excess capital stock, at its discretion, upon the request of a member or under an FHLBank's capital plan.